michaelbahng999/scala-notes/README.md

   s ++ "c"
 }
 ```
-if/else is pretty uncommon in scala; _pattern matching_ is much better for conditionals (shown later)
+- if/else is pretty uncommon in scala; _*pattern matching* is usually better_ (shown later)
+- _avoid using `return`_, it may cause unintended effects/piss off the compiler
+  - this seems inconvenient, but also means your function will only have one exit point

 ## Immutability
-- `var` variables can be reassigned; you should _not_ have to use this
-- `val` variables cannot be reassigned, and should be used for all variables
 Being a FP language, scala uses immutable data structures by default.
+This makes concurrency easy.
+- `var` variables can be reassigned; _you should almost never need to use var_
+- `val` variables cannot be reassigned, _use vals whenever possible_
 - mutable data structures exist: https://www.scala-lang.org/api/current/scala/collection/mutable/Map.html
-  - note how you must import from `scala.collection.mutable`
+  - you must import from `scala.collection.mutable`
-- however, you should use immutable data structures whenever possible; use `map`, `filter`, `reduce/fold` methods to work with them.
+- _use immutable data structures whenever possible_
+  - use `map`, `filter`, `reduce/fold` methods to work with them
 - creating a modified copy of an instance, instead of mutating it, is the way to go in scala.
 ```scala
 def badMutability(): Unit = {